pytest-dev/pytest-variables/README.rst

 pytest-variables
 ================

-pytest-variables is a plugin for `py.test <http://pytest.org>`_ that provides variables to tests/fixtures as a dictionary via a file specified on the command line.
+pytest-variables is a plugin for pytest_ that provides variables to tests/fixtures as a dictionary via a file specified on the command line.

 .. image:: https://img.shields.io/badge/license-MPL%202.0-blue.svg
    :target: https://github.com/pytest-dev/pytest-variables/blob/master/LICENSE